paulhamby/rundeck-client/README.md

 Hopefully lots more to be added soon.

 TODO
-add node list
+- add node list
-add node filters
+- add node filters (done)
+- add tab/auto completion
+- get the execution state of a job after executing it
+- add ability to run adhoc scripts